hn/ginlong-solis/README.md

 Parameter33     0x7fe000      0x1000        // Backup of Parameter3 ?
 Offline         0x300000      0x4fe000      // 0x1000 zeros + some noise
 ```

-It is important to note that with a flash size of 2MB, all start addresses above `0x200000` are outside the flash.
-The OTA partition is thus too large and the ParameterX partitions are not in the flash at all, possibly this is SRAM or OTP.

 ### Playing with the Alibaba IOT Platform